ollama/ollama/docs/api.md

 - `system`: system prompt to (overrides what is defined in the `Modelfile`)
 - `template`: the full prompt or prompt template (overrides what is defined in the `Modelfile`)
 - `context`: the context parameter returned from a previous request to `/generate`, this can be used to keep a short conversational memory
-- `stream`: if `false` the response will be be returned as a single response object, rather than a stream of objects
+- `stream`: if `false` the response will be returned as a single response object, rather than a stream of objects

 ### Request